 RV Locks

-If you own a trailer, the coupler lock is essential because it does not allow thieves to hook up your trailer to their towing vehicle.
+If you own a trailer, the coupler lock is essential because it does not allow thieves to hook it to their towing vehicle.

-However, if you own a motorhome, steering wheel and brake pedal locks are a must.
-These locks become a difficult task for them; hence, it will increase the chance that they will surrender without stealing your motorhome.
+However, the steering wheel and brake pedal locks are necessary if you own a motorhome.
+These locks become difficult for them, increasing the chance that they will surrender without stealing your motorhome.